codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/codecov-testing.md

 ## View reports

-This will allow you to view the updated coverage reports within the Codecov UI every time you make a commit and/or run the Codefresh pipeline directly.
+You can view the updated coverage reports within the Codecov UI every time you make a commit and/or run the Codefresh pipeline directly.

 {% include image.html
 lightbox="true"